 Please do not hesitate to come and find me in school if you have any questions about Forces Club.

-On Friday 22nd June we will, once again, be celebrating Camo Day.
+On Friday 21st June we celebrated Camo Day.
 This is a national event held in primary schools to raise awareness and funds for the military charity SSAFA (The Soldier's, Sailor's and Airmen's Families Association).

-Children are invited to come to school dressed in camo, military style or red, white and blue clothing (school shoes/trainers please) and if you are able to make a small donation on the day this would provide much needed funds for SSAFA to continue the wonderful work that they do supporting our military personnel and their families.
+Children came to school dressed in camo, military style and red, white and blue clothing.
+Voluntary donations raised £134.50 - much needed funds for SSAFA to continue the wonderful work that they do supporting our military personnel and their families.

-We look forward to welcoming even more members of the Combined Cadet Force from LSST to the school this year.
-We have planned a series of military themed activities for all of our children with some new activities to look forward to.
-Fingers crossed the weather will keep fine and the children (and adults) will have another really enjoyable day.
+The Combined Cadet Force from LSST to the school did a wonderful job lead by Ella Wyatt.
+They planned a series of military themed activities for all of our children with some new activities too.
+Thankfully, the weather was perfect and we had a really enjoyable day.

-On Monday 4th June, we were given the rare opportunity to visit RAFC Cranwell to commemorate 100 years since the first flight cadets joined this very base.
+On Monday 20th May, we were given the rare opportunity to visit RAFC Cranwell.
 Whilst there, we were put through our paces by a drill instructor, learnt about our local aviation heritage and were given an informative tour of the spectacular College Hall.
 What a day!
 Here are some photos of our wonderful experience…